phedirko/ubitricity-coding-challenge-solution/ReadMe.md

     //TODO: picture

     Not likely that in real life there would be 9 connections at the exact same time.
-  So there probably would be a few more additional records of EVConnection with the short time of charging for each CP as the implementation tries to distribute the current each time the EV plugged/unplugged according the requirements
+    So there probably would be a few more additional records of EVConnection with the short time of charging for each CP as the implementation tries to distribute the current each time the EV plugged/unplugged according the requirements.

+2. **Thread-safety**: I tried to make the whole flow of plugging/unplugging as an atomic operation to provide some thread-safety avoid cases when two simultaneously connected vehicles leads to total consumption of >100 Amp.
+   1. It works (I hope so) in a solution like this, but I think this is not the case in real-world distributed systems where there could be more than 1 instance of the 'plugging/unplugging' service.
+   2. The existing solution still could be improved in terms of performance.
+We could use 'synchronized' blocks for a smaller parts of code instead of whole *reservation flow*.
+This would lead to more complexity and should be tested properly, so I avoided it as a simplification.

+TODOS:
+1. Exception filters
+2. Swagger
+3. Tests
+4. Docker
+5. Exception types
+6. Report